-- Completed a baccalaureate program at an accredited college or university with a satisfactory grade point average. - A completed application - Official transcripts from each undergraduate and graduate program attended - Complete other requirements as listed under specific programs - Once admitted to a graduate program, students may not transfer to a different graduate program without first applying to the new program.
+- Completed a baccalaureate program at an accredited college or university with a satisfactory grade point average. - A completed application - Official transcripts from each undergraduate and graduate program attended - Three (3) letters of recommendation - Complete other requirements as listed under specific programs - Once admitted to a graduate program, students may not transfer to a different graduate program without meeting the requirements of the new program.